dustinpfister/blog_posts/_posts/js-javascript-style.md

 ## 4 - Moving divs example

 In this example I will be creating a main app loop function using the [request animation frame method](/2018/03/13/js-request-animation-frame/) to do so.
+In the main javaScript file that contains this main app loop I also have two helper methods that are used to cerate a collection of child divs for a given parent div, and one to update such a collection of elements for a parent div.
+It is in the update method that I am using the style api as a way to update the position of the dive elements.

 ### 4.1 - A main.js javaScript file with a app loop